 This is the start of great leadership coaching conversations, where we can bring out the best in self and others, particularly in these highly challenging times.

-	Use eFIRE, a coaching mindset and methodology, to make better leadership decisions in the face of a complex and challenging world with the Leadership Coaching through Turbulent Times: Playing with eFIRE free online mooc.
+Use eFIRE, a coaching mindset and methodology, to make better leadership decisions in the face of a complex and challenging world with the Leadership Coaching through Turbulent Times: Playing with eFIRE free online course.

 Abbott, G. N. 2017.
 Third Generation Leadership Coaching: Playing with the eFIRE model and mindset.
 Unpublished paper adapted from a paper presented at the 2017 EURAM Conference.
 Glasgow, Scotland.
 (Paper available from author upon request).

 Boyatzis, R. 2006.
 An overview of Intentional Change Theory: A Complexity Perspective.
 Journal of Management Development, 25 (7): 607-623.

 Boyatzis, R. E and Jack, A. I. 2018.
 The Neuroscience of Coaching.
 Consulting Psychology Journal: Practice and Research, 70 (1): 11-27.